mrfdev/1MB/Resources/mcMMO/_template-locale-converted.md

-# mcMMO Party Information

-#I'm going to try to normalize our locale file, forgive the mess for now.

-#DO NOT USE COLOR CODES IN THE JSON KEYS
-#COLORS ARE DEFINED IN advanced.yml IF YOU WISH TO CHANGE THEM
+# mcMMO Locale converted to a template to use for wiki stuff

 ## JSON Rank
 `Rank`
 ## JSON DescriptionHeader